heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 ## Conclusion

-I've paused my work on this project and likely won't pick it up again.
+I've paused my work on this project.
 I was able to get it working on the most basic examples, but I was never quite convinced that I didn't make some minor mistake deep in the code somewhere that caused it to have trouble training.
 I spent many hours stepping through a running application with a debugger to double-check that the TypeScript version was working the same as the Rust version.
 Eventually, I decided that it's virtually impossible to verify given the random nature of the NEAT algorithm and the various differences in how Rust and TypeScript deal with numbers.

 I had begun working on a Tic Tac Toe demo, and I was able to get it to train, even in the browser.
-However, it was objectively terrible at Tic Tac Toe and would make the same mistakes over and over, no matter how long it was allowed to train.
-This is quite possibly an error in my training methodology or an error deep in my implementation.
+However, due to an error in my training methodology it wasn't able to train effectively.

 It's also possible that there are errors in the source implementation that I have faithfully ported over to TypeScript.
 Even after all of this, I'm not